vasilakisfil/Introspected-REST/README.md

 We will start by analyzing and giving concrete definitions of what REST is.
 Then we will show REST's drawbacks explaining why REST never flew off, why people have been unconciously avoiding it.
 We will propose a new model, alternative to REST.
 We will also present the concept of MicroTypes.

++ lately we have seen the rise of GraphQL?
+Say why, say in summury what it solves and why it lacks.
+Then introduce the new model.

 We should note that according to [RFC 6831](https://tools.ietf.org/html/rfc6838) any Media Type parameters must be very well defined beforehand: